Azure-Samples/azure-stack-edge-deploy-vms/Scripts/IotEdgeScript/README.md

 **Applies to:** Azure Stack Edge Pro 2, Azure Stack Edge Pro GPU, Azure Stack Edge Pro R, Azure Stack Edge Mini R

+> [!NOTE]
+> We strongly recommend that you deploy the latest IoT Edge version in a Linux VM.
+The managed IoT Edge on Azure Stack Edge uses an older version of IoT Edge runtime that doesn’t have the latest features and patches.
+For instructions, see how to [Deploy an Ubuntu VM](https://learn.microsoft.com/azure/databox-online/azure-stack-edge-gpu-deploy-iot-edge-linux-vm).
+For more information on other supported Linux distributions that can run IoT Edge, see [Azure IoT Edge supported systems – Container engines](https://review.learn.microsoft.com/azure/iot-edge/support#linux-containers).

 This example shows how to use an IoT Edge module to access data from an Azure Stack Edge local share.
 This example uses a file named *helloworld.txt* in the local share, and the app will read the contents of the file.

 ## Prerequisites